 Trust your instincts.

-Planning ahead and educating yourself will help you make good decisions when it comes to childhood emergencies.
-But, don’t underestimate the value of trusting your instincts either.
-If you feel your child needs to get to the emergency room, there’s a good chance you’re right.
+Planning and educating yourself will help you make good decisions when it comes to childhood emergencies.
+But do not underestimate the value of trusting your instincts either.
+If you feel your child needs to get to the emergency room, there is a good chance you are right.
 You know your child the best.
-You’re the best one to make that decision.
+You are the best one to make that decision.